Working with Older People - FdA

 - a Level 3 qualification in Health and Care eg, NVQ or BTEC National Diploma or a recognised Access to Higher Education Certificate in a related subject

-- two GCSEs at grade C (grade 4 from 2017) or above in English, Maths (or equivalent eg, functional skills level 2)
+- two GCSEs at grade C (grade 4 from 2017) or above in English and Maths (or equivalent eg, functional skills level 2)

 - some experience of working or volunteering in health and social care